 It's the closest substitute you'll get to commercial half-and-half and uses ingredients that you already have at home.

 Heavy cream should keep fine in your refrigerator for about a month, so it should still be OK if you bought it a week ago, or two or even three.

-For this half-and-half substitute, you'll need is some milk (just about a cup) and a tablespoon of butter or margarine.
+For this half-and-half substitute, you'll need about a cup of whole milk and a tablespoon of butter or margarine.

 Drizzle the butter into a measuring cup and top it off with the milk.
 If you need more or less than a cup, just maintain the same ratio: one tablespoon of butter to almost-a-cup of milk.
 Your recipe will turn out great.

 Save a Little Money